Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability: Introduction

 Other work on directed planar and grid graphs studies, e.g., the minimum amount of space necessary to determine reachability between two nodes in polynomial time~\cite{asano2014,AshidaN18}.
 For grid graphs this was recently improved from $\tOh(\sqrt{N})$ to $\tOh(N^{1/3})$~\cite{AshidaN18}, but with very different techniques compared to ours.

+\paragraph{On related distance measures.} A related distance measure to the Fréchet distance, which does not take traversals into account, is the Hausdorff distance.
+The Hausdorff distance can be computed in almost linear time in the plane.
+As for the Fréchet distance, there are also related variants of the Hausdorff distance that allow rigid motions of one of the input curves.
+For the Hausdorff distance under translation there exists a cubic-time algorithm \cite{huttenlocher1993upper} for all $L_p$ norms in the plane.
+For the $L_1$ and $L_\infty$ norm, there even is a quadratic-time algorithm for the Hausdorff distance under translation in the plane \cite{chew_improvements_1992}.
+Surprisingly, despite this quadratic-time algorithm, the is a cubic lower bound for the size of the arrangement of the Hausdorff distance under translation that holds for all $L_p$ norms \cite{rucklidge_lower_1996}.

+The cubic-time algorithm for the Hausdorff distance under translation constructs the upper envelope of Voronoi surfaces and then tests for minima on the vertices and edges of this construction.
+Thus, this algorithm is also an arrangement-based approach.
+Similarly, the first algorithms \cite{efrat2001pattern, alt2001matching} for the continuous Fréchet distance under translation as well as the weak continuous Fréchet distance under translation relied on arrangement constructions.

-\paragraph{On \Fr distance.} A recently introduced variant of the \Fr distance is the \emph{\Fr gap}~\cite{filtser2015discrete,fan2017computing}.
+A recently introduced variant of the \Fr distance is the \emph{\Fr gap}~\cite{filtser2015discrete,fan2017computing}.
 Some researchers have argued that this measure is similar to the \Fr distance under translation in certain aspects, in particular since the \Fr gap between a curve $\pi$ and a translation $\pi + \tau$ of the same curve is 0~\cite{fan2017computing}.
-Moreover, the \Fr gap can be computed significantly faster.
+Moreover, the \Fr gap can be computed significantly faster, with the currently fastest known algorithm running in time $\Oh(n^3)$ \cite{filtser2015discrete}.
 In some sense, our conditional lower bound in Theorem~\ref{thm:mainlower} explains why replacing the \Fr distance under translation by such a surrogate measure is necessary to obtain more efficient algorithms.
 Additionally, the discrete Fréchet distance \emph{with shortcuts} was also recently considered in a translation-invariant setting \cite{Filtser18}.

+\paragraph{On related reachability data structures.} In \cite{AltG95}, a reachability data structure on the free-space diagram is given to compute the Fréchet distance between closed curves and also to compute the best matching to any subcurve under the Fréchet distance.
+In \cite{maheshwari_improved_2014}, a data structure called the free-space map is presented, which improves the reachability data structure of \cite{AltG95} and as a consequence shaves off logarithmic factors in the running time for computing the above mentioned applications as well as improving the running time for other applications.